4awpawz/buster/README.md

 ## Changelog

+### v0.3.0

+This release addresses one bug and fixes for security warnings for packages used internally by Buster only.
+Also landing with this release is reduced console output; use the `verbose` config option if needed.

+Major bug fixes:

+* Addresses issue [`#14`](https://github.com/4awpawz/buster/issues/14) which could cause Buster to mangle hashed file names. **Please note that beginning with this release, Buster now generates hashed file names as *[hash]-[file name].[file extension]*.
+You are strongly advised to upgrade your projects and rebuild them.**

 ### v0.2.4

-This release addresses fixes for security warnings for packages used internally by Buster only.
+This release addresses fixes for security warnings for package used internally by Buster only.
 There are no changes to the code base.

 ### v0.2.3